PROGRAM GUIDES: BACHELOR OF SCIENCE | BACHELOR OF SCIENCE CAPSTONE | BACHELOR OF ARTS CAPSTONE

 COURSE DESCRIPTIONS | FACULTY | SCHEDULE OF COURSES

-There are three different avenues you can take for our funeral service program.
+There are three different avenues you can take for our funeral service degree program.
 Two capstone programs, requiring one year of study, are offered for students with a degree from mortuary school.
-Or, in cooperation with the Pittsburgh Institute of Mortuary Science, Point Park offers a B.S. requiring three years of study at Point Park and one year at PIMS.
+Or, in cooperation with the Pittsburgh Institute of Mortuary Science, Point Park offers a Bachelor of Science degree requiring three years of study at Point Park and one year at PIMS.

 The following degrees are offered in the funeral service program:

-You will receive a well-rounded education through Point Park's core curriculum and classes in your major.
-Some of the courses you can take in the funeral service program include:
+You will receive a well-rounded education through Point Park's core curriculum and classes in the funeral service major.
+Some of the courses include:

 - Occupational Safety and Health